 Going by facts, while the revenue of tobacco companies shoot sky high at around 744 billion globally, the number of deaths due to it are estimated to cross 8 million annually by 2030.
 Studies suggest that every 6 seconds, one person dies out of a tobacco related disease.

 Essentially, tobacco is consumed by people in two main forms – smoke and smokeless.
-While most people feel only smoking is harmful, the reality is that consumption of tobacco in any form has the potential to result in at least 16 types of cancer.
+While most people feel only smoking is harmful, the reality is that tobacco consumption in any form has the potential to result in at least 16 types of cancer.

 The following facts indicate its direct linkage in raising risks of cancer:

 - Tobacco smoke contains over 70 chemicals, known as carcinogens which hold the potential to cause cancer.
 Each time one inhales the smoke, it spreads all over their body through the bloodstream.
-This chemical infused smoke then starts affecting one’s DNA which ultimately influences one’s bodily ability to form new cells, direct them or ends up producing uncanny cells.
+This chemical-infused smoke then starts affecting one’s DNA which ultimately influences one’s bodily ability to form new cells, direct them, or produce uncanny cells.
 These uncanny cells can slowly become the stepping stones for cancer.
-Smoking is also known to have a detrimental impact on one’s immunity, which makes it harder to kill these emerged cells and fight cancer.
+Smoking is also known to have a detrimental impact on one’s immunity, making it harder to kill these emerged cells and fight cancer.

-- Smoking is recognised to be the sole cause of almost 90 percent of the chronic pulmonary diseases.
-While most people think that smoking restricts itself only to lung related cancers, it may not be entirely true.
-As many as 1 out of every 5 cancer cases have their association with smoking as a lead cause.
+- Smoking is recognized to be the sole cause of almost 90 percent of chronic pulmonary diseases.
+While most people think that smoking restricts itself only to lung related cancers, it may not be entirely true—as many as 1 out of every 5 cancer cases associate smoking as a lead cause.

-- Passive smoking is also very dangerous and can cause innocent people to suffer consequences because of the wrong habit of others.
-Second-hand smoke causes approximately 7300 lung cancers deaths and 34000 heart related diseases every year.
+- Passive smoking is also hazardous and can cause innocent people to suffer consequences because of others’ bad habits.
+Second-hand smoke causes approximately 7300 lung cancer deaths and 34000 heart related diseases every year.
 Out of the 20 million reported deaths because of smoking since 1964, 2.5 million are victims of second-hand smoke.

-Smoke-free tobacco, that is, chewing and dipping tobacco might appear psychologically to be less of harm than smoking, but it runs parallel to smoking in the race to human damage health.
-In fact, three to four times extra nicotine is consumed in the process of chewing tobacco when compared to smoking.
+Smoke-free tobacco, that is, chewing and dipping tobacco, might appear psychologically less harmful than smoking, but it runs parallel to smoking in the race to human damage health.
+In fact, three to four times extra nicotine is consumed in chewing tobacco compared to smoking.
 8 to 10 dips of tobacco are equivalent to smoking 30-40 cigarettes.
 It almost equals 5 packs of cigarettes at once.
 Here’s how smokeless tobacco induces cancer –

-- Regular users of smokeless tobacco are exposed to a 75% percent chance of developing a health condition called Leukoplakia, an initial indicator of oral cancer.
-In this scenario, one might witness white patches on their cheeks, gums or tongue.
+- Regular users of smokeless tobacco are exposed to a 75% percent chance of developing a health condition called Leukoplakia, an initial oral cancer indicator.
+In this scenario, one might witness white patches on their cheeks, gums, or tongue.

 Despite all the irreversible health consequences and awareness, the demand for tobacco doesn’t seem to take a considerable hit if we consider the overall picture:

 - Approximately eighty thousand to one lakh children smoke every day, half of whom reside in Asia.
-More than 50% of these children who expose themselves to this new trend, eventually witness it becoming a habit which goes on for an average of 15 to 20 years.
+More than 50% of these children who expose themselves to this new trend eventually witness it becoming a habit that goes on for an average of 15 to 20 years.

 Quitting & Protecting Yourself

-Stats in the latest GATS report point to the fact that more than 30% of the smokers try to quit smoking in the past one year.
-It’s true that consumption gets addictive due to the inherent properties of tobacco.
-However, with having the essential knowledge, people must not get into its clutches in the first place, to reduce their proneness to cancer.
+Stats in the latest GATS report point out that more than 30% of smokers try to quit smoking in the past year.
+Consumption indeed gets addictive due to the inherent properties of tobacco.
+However, with having the essential knowledge, people must not get into its clutches in the first place to reduce their proneness to cancer.
 In case of addiction, serious attention should be paid to dismantle it slowly.

-In the meanwhile, it is also important that you protect yourself financially usingand undergo regular medical check-up.
-Cancer policies cover even the minor stages of cancer, so you can avail the best treatments at the beginning itself and stem the growth in its tracks.
+Meanwhile, it is also important that you protect yourself financially using aand undergo a regular medical check-up.
+Cancer policies cover even the minor stages of cancer, so you can avail the best treatments at the beginning and stem the growth in its tracks.